Search

 The Abortion Pill: How Does it Work?

 How does the Abortion Pill work?
-The term “Abortion Pill” refers to two types of pills containing different chemicals: mifepristone and misoprostol.
+The term “Abortion Pill” refers to two types of pills containing different chemicals: mifepristone and misoprostol, which are meant to stop a pregnancy and expel the embryo.

 The abortion pill (aka medical/chemical abortion) is currently the fastest-growing form of abortion in the United States today.
 This article outlines what a medical abortion is, how it works, the FDA, warning signs, abuse and how a chemical abortion can be stopped through abortion pill reversal.
-Information is critical for everyone to understand more about this drug some refer to as healthcare.
+Information is critical for everyone to understand more about this abortion drug.

 Key Takeaways